oddjobs-maple/odd_job_guides/swashbuckler/README.md

 <br />
 &#x2042;
 <br />
-And you will do right.
+And you’ll do well.
 Handle the musket and the sword, my dear fellow.
 You will come off splendidly at those two exercises; but pass the pen over to Monsieur Abbe.
 That’s his province.
 <br />
 <footer>
 &mdash;Alexandre Dumas, <cite>Les Trois Mousquetaires</cite> (ch.
 XLVIII).